- Great value for the money

 Civic LX, Sport, and EX trims feature a 158-horsepower 2.0-liter inline-4 paired to either a 6-speed manual or a continuously variable automatic transmission (CVT).
 The Civic’s base engine is quiet enough and provides decent power for commuting duties.
 Honda’s CVT doesn’t work like a conventional automatic, but it gets the job done well.
 Its gear and pulley system simulates a single gear that adjusts continuously to maximize power or efficiency.
 If all CVTs were like Honda’s, they’d lose their iffy reputation.
 This transmission works perfectly for commuting duty.

 Opt for the EX-T, EX-L, and Touring trims or any version of the Civic hatchback and Honda swaps in a 1.5-liter turbo-4 rated at 174 hp in some configurations and 180 hp in others.
 Not only is the turbo-4 more powerful, it can be more fuel-efficient in normal driving conditions.
-This gem of an engine emits a gentle underhood rumble and pairs best to the standard 6-speed manual transmission.
-The optional CVT can exacerbate the engine’s turbo lag, which requires some acclimation.
+This gem of an engine emits a gentle underhood rumble.
+The CVT can exacerbate the engine’s turbo lag, which requires some acclimation.

 Quick, direct steering and a taut, but compliant, suspension makes the Civic as capable rushing down curvy road as it is slogging through a congested city.
 Civics with the standard 16- and 17-inch alloy wheels ride the best.
 The 18-inch wheels on Civic Sport and Touring versions look good but transmit more road imperfections to the cabin.
 Turbocharged coupes and sedans and certain versions of the hatchback have rear suspension bushings filled with hydraulic fluid that make them feel even more composed.